This post contains affiliate links (SEE DISCLOSURE POLICY)

 Ground sirloin is leaner than ground beef and also on the pricier side.
 It contains a lot less fat (10 -14% fat , compared to regular ground beef that is 25-30% fat) and comes from the midsection of the animal.
 Although it’s the lightest ground beef option, it can cook up a bit dry, hence the reason I added the beets.
 Beets really moisten the meat in a healthy way.
 You can read more about it the different types of ground beef and how they compare HERE (Everything you need to know about ground beef)

 Now it’s finally summer in Cowtown and you know how I feel about turning on my oven this time of year?
 I try to avoid it at all costs.
 Therefore, I have barbecue on the brain.
 I tend to barbecue quite a bit during the warm weather, but not the least bit expertly.

 So there you have it; you don’t have to be a grill master to make this grilled burger.
-But if you are looking to up your burger game and add some pizzazz, give this one a try.
+But this gourmet burger will sure make you feel like one!
+If you are looking to up your burger game, make the ultimate burger recipe and add some pizzazz, give this one a try.
 You won’t be disappointed!

-- 1 slices of D’italiano bread (or any bread)– pureed in food processor (to a fine crumb)
+- 1 slices of D’italiano bread (or any bread crumbs)– pureed in food processor (to a fine crumb)